Addict and attic are easily confused words.

 Attic (pronounced “at-ick”) is a noun.
 It means a top floor room typically used as storage or a spare bedroom.
 [This room can also be called a loft.]

-In areas with an elevation below sea level, basements are not an option; attics are the upstairs alternative.
+In areas with an elevation below sea level, basements are not an option in houses; attics are the top floor alternative.

 The following story uses both words correctly: